Last Update: April 15, 2014

-Kentucky legislators had been dragging their feet for years on medical marijuana, but that is finally starting to change.
+Kentucky legislators had been dragging their feet for years on medical marijuana, but that finally started to change in 2013 and 2014.
 Members of the House Health and Welfare Committee made history February 27, 2014 when they voted 9-5 to approve an effective medical marijuana bill, HB 350.
+Sadly, the House adjourned in April without scheduling HB 350 for a vote.

-HB 350 is sponsored by Rep. Mary Lou Marzian (D-Louisville), a registered nurse.
-A similar bill, SB 43, is sponsored by Sen. Perry Clark (D-Louisville) in the Senate.
-These bills would protect qualifying patients from arrest, allow them to cultivate their own marijuana plants, and allow them safe, legal access to medical marijuana through state-regulated dispensaries.
+HB 350 was sponsored by Rep. Mary Lou Marzian (D-Louisville), a registered nurse.
+A similar bill, SB 43, was sponsored by Sen. Perry Clark (D-Louisville) in the Senate.
+These bills would have protected qualifying patients from arrest, allowed them to cultivate their own marijuana plants, and allowed them safe, legal access to medical marijuana through state-regulated dispensaries.

-Please ask your elected officials to support allowing medical marijuana for seriously ill Kentuckians.
-Also, if you or a loved one suffer from a debilitating illness and could benefit from marijuana, or if you’re a medical professional, a law enforcement official, a clergy member, or a member of the legal community, please email email@example.com to see how you can be of special help.
+Now that the 2014 session is over, advocates should refocus on educating legislators and candidates for office in preparation for the 2015 session.
+If you or a loved one suffer from a debilitating illness and could benefit from marijuana, or if you’re a medical professional, a law enforcement official, a clergy member, or a member of the legal community, please email email@example.com to see how you can be of special help.
 Please include your address or nine-digit ZIP code.

 ACLU study shows Kentucky's harsh marijuana laws result in racially disproportionate arrest rates